golang/proposal/design/45713-workspace.md

 the module cache.
 The `replace` directive is the exception: it allows users to replace the resolved version of a module with a working version on disk.
-But working with the replace directive can often be awkward: each module developer might have working versions at different location on disk, so having the directive in a file that needs to be distributed with the module isn't a good fit for all use cases.
+But working with the replace directive can often be awkward: each module developer might have working versions at different locations on disk, so having the directive in a file that needs to be distributed with the module isn't a good fit for all use cases.